devskiddlee/inverto-v2/README.md

 If you want to have a feature added, open an issue

 ### Planned:
-- More Rage features (e.g. auto shoot)
+- More Rage features (e.g. auto shoot on vis)
+- Wallbang Calculations

 ## Additional Info
 The program ***never*** writes to the game's memory, it only reads from it.<br>